 Emergency Weather Information

-Portage Township Schools makes the safety of our students and staff a top priority, and this includes situations involving adverse weather conditions.
-We encourage our families to always have a detailed plan in place in the event of school closings, 2-hour delays, and early dismissals.
-Plan for these types of weather emergencies at the beginning of each school year and discuss the plan with your child so they know exactly what to do.
+Portage Township Schools prioritizes the safety of our students and staff during adverse weather conditions, and this sometimes necessitates a change in the school day.
+We encourage our families to have a detailed plan in place for school closings, 2-hour delays, and early dismissals and share these plans with your children so they know what to do on these days.

-Determining the best plan of action during inclement weather is a decision that requires much thought and collaboration.
+Determining the best plan of action during inclement weather requires much thought and collaboration.
 While our final decision regarding early dismissals, 2-hour delays, and school closings is a delicate one, we would like our families to keep in mind the following:

-- The weather in Northwest Indiana is oftentimes unpredictable, especially during the winter months.
-Portage Township Schools will always keep the safety of our students in mind and monitor weather forecasts as closely as possible during the possibility of adverse weather events.
+- The weather in Northwest Indiana is often unpredictable, especially during the winter months.
+PTS will monitor weather forecasts as closely as possible during adverse weather events.

-When the possibility of adverse weather presents itself, Portage Township Schools uses several avenues to assist us in making the best decision for our students.
+PTS uses several avenues in making the best decisions during adverse weather events.
 Below are the factors we use to determine what action, if any, we must take.

 Monitoring Changing Conditions & Forecasts

-When presented with the possibility of adverse weather conditions, Portage Township Schools officials continually monitor the current and predicted forecasts.
+When presented with the possibility of adverse weather conditions, PTS officials continually monitor current conditions and forecasts.

 Assessment of Road & Temperature Conditions